swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

     docker run --rm -p 3000:3000 celestial-bodies-classifier:latest
 ```

 The Bento is now containerized with Docker.
-You can run the Docker image with the
+You can run the Docker image with
-following command:
+the following command:

 ```sh title="Execute the following command(s) in a terminal"
 # Run the Docker image
 docker run --rm -p 3000:3000 celestial-bodies-classifier:latest
 ```

 Congrats!
 You have successfully containerized the Bento with Docker.
-The model is
+The model
-now ready to be deployed on Kubernetes.
+is now ready to be deployed on Kubernetes.

-### Create a contrainer registry
+### Create a container registry

-A container registry is a crucial component that provides a centralized system to
+A container registry is a crucial component that provides a centralized system
-manage Docker images.
-It serves as a repository for
+to manage Docker images.
+It serves as a repository for storing, versioning, and
-storing, versioning, and tracking Docker models built with BentoML, as each version comes with essential
+tracking Docker models built with BentoML, as each version comes with essential
 metadata, including training data, hyperparameters, and performance metrics.

 This comprehensive information ensures reproducibility by preserving historical